pangeo-data/pangeo-cmip6-cloud/_sources/accessing_data.rst.txt

-Accessing Data in The Cloud
+Accessing data in the cloud
 ===========================
 Because of its Zarr format, individual CMIP6 data stores can be accessed using `xarray <https://xarray.pydata.org/en/stable/>`_: